joshbruce/fourth-earth-raw/public/additions/content.md

 ### West Marches

-“West Marches” is a term used to describe a style of play that tends toward player-driven and -focused play, which may help resolve pragmatic problems in groups of players.
+“West Marches” is a term used to describe a style that tends to be more player-driven and -focused, which may help resolve pragmatic problems in groups of players.

 The West Marches style of play emphasizes exploration and setting as opposed to plots the characters find themselves thrust into.
 The characters are born into a setting and explore that setting; many multiplayer online video games are of this style.